corrode/corrode.github.io/content/drafts/async.md

 ## Why Bother?

-With this article, I want to address three different audiences:
+With this article, I want to address two different audiences:

 - People who are new to (async) Rust and want to get an overview of the current state of the ecosystem.
-- People who are already using async Rust and want to know my opinion about the current problems and challenges.
 - Library maintainers and contributors to the async ecosystem, in the hope that my perspective can be a basis for discussion about the future of async Rust.

+Recently, I came across another article titled ['Async Rust Is A Bad Language'](https://bitbashing.io/async-rust.html).
+It's worth noting that the timing of our publications is purely coincidental.
+While that piece offers a hot-take on the subject, I felt that it was lacking in nuance and data.
+My intention with this blog is to provide a comprehensive view backed by references for further reading, hoping to give readers the chance to form their own opinion.

 ## One True Executor